VOICES YOUTH AWARD

 Voices Video Launch & 2021 Gorbachev/Shultz, Voices Youth Award Winner

 Voices launches three educational nuclear disarmament videos for children, young adults and the public.
-Sahil Shah is selected as the 2021 Gorbachev/Shultz, Voices Youth Award Winner.
+Sahil Shah was selected and announced the winner of the 2nd Annual Gorbachev/Shultz, Voices Youth Award winner Sahil Shah!

 The photo to the left is of Founder, George Schultz, holding the first Gorbachev/Shultz, Voices Youth Award.

 This was awarded in 2020 to Kehkashan Basu (21) (photo right): Founder-President of Green Hope Foundation, United Nations Human Rights Champion, Author of "The Tree of Hope" & Winner of the 2016 International Children’s Peace Prize.